jihen-gazzeh/Derivatives-project/README.md

 After successful  negotiations on pricing, we reached an agreement that benefited both the bank and the insurance company.
 The finalized proposal was well-received, ready to be implemented to effectively mitigate their interest rate risk.

-This work was a joint effort with my teammates jihen gazzeh, aoui malek, and Nour Elloumi.
+This work was a joint effort with my teammates Takoua Hmidi, aoui malek, and Nour Elloumi.
 Their dedication and invaluable contributions were crucial in tackling the project’s challenges.